All Products

 Return value type

-Use the current_timestamp function to obtain the current date and time.
-Then, use the minute function to obtain the minute of the hour based on the current time.
+Use the current_timestamp function to retrieve the current date and time.
+Then, use the minute function to extract the minute from the current time.

 * | SELECT current_timestamp, minute(current_timestamp)